mlund/faunus/docs/_docs/analysis.md

     - ...
 ~~~

-**Note:** all analysis methods support the `nstep` keyword that defines the interval between
+All analysis methods support the `nstep` keyword that defines the interval between
 sampling points and the `nskip` keyword that defines the number of initial steps that are excluded from the analysis.
 In addition all analysis provide output statistics of number of sample
 points, and the relative run-time spent on the analysis.

 ## Density